learnbyexample/Command-line-text-processing/ruby_one_liners.md

 $ s='a+b' ruby -ne 'pos = $_.length - ENV["s"].length - 1;
                     print if $_.index(ENV["s"]) == pos' eqns.txt
 i*(t+9-g)/8,4-a+b
+$ # .size can also be used instead of .length
 ```

 <br>